This post may contain affiliate links. Please read our disclosure policy.

 Pizza Casserole Recipe

 Most families look forward to pizza night, right?
 I know mine does.
-This easy Pizza Casserole lets you switch things up but still have great pizza flavor.
+This easy Pizza Casserole lets you switch things up but still has a great pizza flavor.

 Only a handful of ingredients make this casserole a breeze and then you add your favorite toppings – pepperoni, ham, olives, spinach, tomatoes – to make the whole family happy.